ForgeSherpa/bodyfits/README.md

 Command above will run installation it's needs to make sure your app up and running.

-Finally, if you get vite manifest error, make sure to run `yarn dev` or `sail yarn dev`.
+Finally, if you get vite manifest error, make sure to run `yarn dev`.

+Sail should do this automatically for you, In case it's not.
+You can run `sail yarn dev`.

 # Credits